joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-errors/handling-errors-example-custom-errors-application.md

 This class also defines two static constants that are used to define the severity of each error type.

-The ApplicationError class’s constructor method is as follows:
+The ApplicationError class's constructor method is as follows:

     public function ApplicationError()
     {